 What is that buzz about?

 A few things are already known about the measurement of different bee-specific frequencies (e.g. the apidator of E.F.
 Woods from 1964).
-All over the world people are working to learn what the sound of a bee population says about their status.
+Worldwide, people are working to learn what the sound of a bee population says about their status.
 BEEP expects that future beekeepers can receive sound-based warnings about swarming, diseases and other distress factors.
 BEEP, in collaboration with partners, researches sound measurements in hives.
 New information about sound will be translated to warnings or instructions that the beekeeper can act upon.
 Software developments based on the project are automatically updated to your BEEP measurement system.
 With an eye on the future, the BEEP base is already equipped with a high-quality sound analysis chip and microphone.

 Collaboration with science

-The BEEP foundation
+The complete BEEP team.